woman on the beach

 Multiple sclerosis (MS) has no known cure.
 But treatments can help.
 Our doctors can help you manage symptoms, decrease flare-ups and slow disease progression.

-We provide collaborative and dedicated care at the Emory MS Center.
+We provide collaborative and dedicated care at the Emory MS and Autoimmune Neurology Center.
 Our doctors and scientists also lead research projects and clinical trials to improve MS treatment.
 You may also have access to new treatments by participating in a clinical study.

 Integrative Treatments for MS

-• Cognitive evaluations and treatments to measure how you think
+• Cognitive evaluations and treatments to evaluate and treat any memory problems

 • Counseling